JakubKuczera/ToxicCommentsClassifier/README.md

 # ToxicCommentsClassifier
 Machine Learning Project using jigsaw-toxic-comment-classification dataset.

-Deep learning project to classify toxic comments using tensorflow.
+Deep learning project to classify toxic comments using tensorflow, embedded and LSTM layers.
 Classification of comments to 6 diffrent categories.